 Albert was born on September 30 1919 in Penticton British Columbia, the son of Albert Earnest and Margaret K. E. MacDonald.
 He was the husband of Gladys Mary MacDonald, of Victoria British Columbia.
 Their children were Jacqueline (5) and Ronald (3) MacDonald and his brothers were Harold and Frank MacDonald.
 The other brother Wilfred Andrew MacDonald was already deceased in 1932.

 Albert (Jeff) was a grocery clerk prior enlistment and member of the Church of England.

-At his headstone: One of the greatest One of the best May God grant him Eternal rest
+On his headstone: One of the greatest One of the best May God grant him Eternal rest

-CVSM & Clasp and The Military Medal, awarded in November 1944 due to very bravery conduct near The Leopold Canal Belgium and Eede Holland.
+His medals were: 1939-45 Star; France Germany Star; War Medal; Defence Medal; CVSM & Clasp and he was awarded on October 15 1944 the Military Medal due to very bravery conduct near The Leopold Canal Belgium and Eede Holland.

 He served with the 1st Bn The Canadian Scottish Regiment and also before with The North Nova Scotia Highlanders.